jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 And since the `-er` suffix turns a verb into a "[person or thing that does an action indicated by the root verb](https://en.wiktionary.org/wiki/-er#Suffix)", then, if you are _recruiting_, you are a **recruiter**.

-### You can't just jump to conclusions like that!
+##### You can't just jump to conclusions like that!

-I can, it's called propositional logic.
+I can, it's called logic.
 Two consecutive applications of [modus ponens](https://en.wikipedia.org/wiki/Modus_ponens), to be exact.
+If this is too complicated for you, you have no business hiring developers.

 ## Why didn't you respond to my inquiry?